-This recipe is also the base recipe for our Banana Strawberry Pancakes and our Banana Macadamia Nut Pancakes.
-Both are delicious combos that will elevate your weekend mornings.
+This homemade pancakes recipe is also the base recipe for my Banana Strawberry Pancakes and Banana Macadamia Nut Pancakes which are both delicious combos for slow weekend mornings.

 Jump to: